-Be Active & Be Seen
+Be Active, Be Seen

-The more quality relationships you have, the more credibility you’ll gain, and the more you’ll become “cool by association”.
+The more quality relationships you have, the more credibility you’ll gain – which leads to building more relationships and becoming “cool by association”.

 They’ll package the new product with something you already know and love.
 This creates the idea that the new product is of equal value and quality as the product you already love.